Vavarooks/Homework3/README.md

 Holds a function that makes a randomly generated pasword with uppercase, lowercase and special charaters with numbers.

--The Css holds a few color changes to the h1 and h2 tags in the Html.
+-The Css holds color changes to the h1, h2, the text area and the button.
+It also holds the margin, padding, boarder changes I made.